grant_single_labels|summary

 grant_single_labels|terms_and_conditions

-• No refund for processing fees will be issued for negative LMIA decisions or if the application is withdrawn or cancelled, except if fees were collected in error.
+• No refunds for the LMIA processing fee will be issued for negative decisions, withdrawal, or cancellation, except when a fee is collected in error.

 grant_single_labels|projects